What are your weaknesses?

 The same applies to these points; of course, they should always be connected to a positive aspect in the interview.
 For instance, the lack of organization is avoided by making sure to write down one’s tasks and deadlines, as to not lose track of things.

-Strengths in the Job Interview – Don’t be Overconfident
+Strengths in the Interview – Don’t Be Overconfident

 If the interviewer has already asked about one’s weaknesses, then the next logical step is that they will also inquire about the applicant’s strengths.